tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/通用参考/CKafka 数据可靠性说明_intl_en.md

 #### Causes of data loss

 - The partition's leader is down before the backup of followers is completed.
 Even if a new leader is elected, data will be lost because it has not been backed up yet.
 - Open-source Kafka features async storage to disk, that is, data is first stored in PageCache.
-If the broker breaks, restarts, or fails, the data stored in PageCache will be lost because it has not been stored to the disk yet.
+If the broker disconnects, restarts, or fails, the data stored in PageCache will be lost because it has not been stored to the disk yet.
 - Stored data may be lost due to disk failure.

 #### Solution

-- Open-Source Kafka has a multi-replica feature.
+- Open-source Kafka has a multi-replica feature.
 You are recommended to use replicas to ensure data integrity.
 Data will be lost only if multiple replicas and multiple brokers fail at the same time, so data reliability is higher than that in the single-replica case.
 Therefore, CKafka requires at least 2 replicas for a topic and supports configuring 3 replicas.
 - More reasonable values are configured for the `log.flush.interval.messages` and `log.flush.interval.ms` parameters in CKafka for data flushing.
 - In CKafka, the disk is specially designed to ensure that data reliability will not be compromised even if the disk is partially damaged.